DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/donation.md

 ## Why is profile picture donation-only?

 Because CyberCode Online is a none-P2W game. so all paid feature must be cosmetic or benefiting everyone. custom profile picture is one of the optional cosmetic feature that does not give you any edge in the game. so it is important this is donation-only (we need money to feed the servers)

+Additionally, we could provide safer and more family-friendly enviroment; since it would be significantly more challenging to moderate the content if everyone is allowed to upload any image to their profile.

 Hope you can understand the reasoning behind this :)

 **Profile images are served as a token of thanks for the donators**